the-vtex-files/the-vtex-files.github.io/capacitor.md

 whilst, in full view firestorms rage and bodies lit Does the star at the center not deposit enough power?<br>
 The apparent sun is the true sun as seen by an observer on the moon.<br>
-A compass is is not needed, he thinks, a [shadow clock](https://www.armystudyguide.com/content/army_board_study_guide_topics/land_navigation_map_reading/field-expedient-methods-of-determining-direction.shtml) will do, maybe one of her bones can tell of which direction the wind is blowing from?
+A compass is is not needed, he thinks, a [shadow clock](https://www.armystudyguide.com/content/army_board_study_guide_topics/land_navigation_map_reading/field-expedient-methods-of-determining-direction.shtml) will do, maybe one of her bones can tell of which direction the wind is blowing from?gnomon
 A fire would be great to get some warmth, he thinks.
 Her bones are well dense and elastic, he thinks, and their oscillation will provoke a superposition of states.
 Fallout is the worst that can happen, he thinks, and builds the multivibrator.